MicrosoftDocs/query-docs/query-languages/dax/calculatetable-function-dax.md

 - They can reference only a single column.
 - They cannot reference measures.
 - They cannot use a nested CALCULATE function.
-- They cannot use functions that scan or return a table, including aggregation functions.
+- They cannot use functions that scan or return a table unless they are passed as arguments to aggregation functions.
+- They can contain an aggregation function that returns a scalar value.

 #### Table filter expression